GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 cloudshell edit compute-engine-template.py
 ```

-## Viewing a configuration that uses many templates
+## Importing many templates into a configuration

 Now, you will explore a configuration that uses all the templates you previously viewed.